awsdocs/amazon-fsx-windows-user-guide/doc_source/managing-throughput-capacity.md

    The **Update throughput capacity** window appears\.

 1. Choose the new value for **Throughput capacity** from the list\.
-![\[Console screenshot showing the Update throughput capacity window\]](http://docs.aws.amazon.com/fsx/latest/WindowsGuide/images/update-throughput-capacity-modal.png)
+![\[Console screen shot showing the Update throughput capacity window\]](http://docs.aws.amazon.com/fsx/latest/WindowsGuide/images/update-throughput-capacity-modal.png)

 1. Choose **Update** to initiate the throughput capacity update\.
 **Note**